ecr05/dHCP_template_alignment/README.md

 2) Estimation of a non-linear transform between each surface's native space and template space using MSM
 3) Resampling of native surfaces into template surface topology (the FS_LR32k space)

-# Environment Setup
-Before running any scripts please set an environment variable $SURF2TEMPLATE as the path to the top level of this directory

 # Pre-processing that has been done for you
 For the first step the rotational transformation between MNI space and HCP FS_LR space is given in the folder rotational_transforms.
 The scripts used to do this can be found (for reference) in the  pre_rotation folder